-Short-term rental sites like Airbnb or Vrbo make it easy for homeowners to rent out their properties to make extra cash.
+Short-term rental sites, such as Airbnb or Vrbo, make it easy for homeowners to rent out their properties and earn extra cash.
 But while the financial benefits of listing your rental property on Airbnb are apparent, certain risks come along with renting your home or apartment to strangers.

 In this article, we’ll walk you through common Airbnb risks that short-term rental property owners face and offer suggestions for preventing and overcoming these challenges.

-Although the risks that Airbnb hosts face are certainly manageable, you should consider them when deciding to rent your property.
+Although the risks that Airbnb hosts face are certainly manageable, it is essential to consider them when deciding to rent your property.
 If you know exactly what you’re facing, you’ll be able to take measures to mitigate the risks.

 Frequent local regulation changes

 An ever-changing regulatory environment is one of the critical risks for Airbnb hosts.
-Many cities have passed laws that are a part of their zoning or administrative codes, and they restrict short-term rentals.
+Many cities have enacted laws that are a part of their zoning or administrative codes, restricting short-term rentals.
 Many cities require property owners to register and get a permit and/or a business license before listing their vacation rentals on OTA websites.
 In addition, you might owe local taxes on any income you earn from your Airbnb.
 And in some locations, short-term rental bookings may be prohibited altogether.

 Solution

-To avoid the risk of penalties for running an illegal Airbnb business, all Airbnb hosts must understand how the laws work in their cities.
+To avoid the risk of penalties for operating an illegal Airbnb business, all Airbnb hosts must understand the laws governing their city.
 You need to check local laws before listing your vacation rental home on Airbnb and keep up to date with any changes in local regulations that affect vacation rentals.
 Following relevant vacation rental associations might help keep up after the legislation changes.

 Being aware of your city’s regulation changes will help you mitigate this risk and avoid legal troubles.
 You’ll have peace of mind to focus on providing the perfect experience for your guests and building a good reputation as a host.
-And automating your daily operations using tools like Hospitable will help you more efficiently manage your short-term rental and grow a successful business faster.
+Automating your daily operations using tools like Hospitable will help you manage your short-term rental more efficiently and grow a successful business faster.

 Your entire STR business in one convenient platform